 Bivy Sack: Minimalist emergency shelter in case you unexpectedly need to spend the night out.
-A significant step up from an Emergency Bivy in term of durability.
-Outdoor Research Molecule Bivy Sack, Outdoor Research Alpine Bivy.
+A significant step up from a mylar Emergency Bivy in terms of durability.
+Outdoor Research StarGazer Bivy Sack, Outdoor Research Alpine Bivy.

 Tent: On long day hikes, it can be prudent to bring a tent if there’s a significant chance you’ll have to spend the night out.
 Carrying the rain fly of a double-wall tent may be sufficient by itself because you can wrap yourself up in it together with your insulation like a bivy sack.

 Tools and Protection

 Emergency Matches, Lighter or Sparker: Provides a method for generating sparks to start a fire.
 Learn how to start a fire with tinder if you don’t know-how.
 UCO Stormproof Matches, Bic Mini Lighter, Light My Fire – Fire Steel.